-Five years after the gang-rape and murder of Jyoti Singh in Delhi, what does her village in eastern Uttar Pradesh look like?
-And how has it been for other women around, those who, not unlike Jyoti, dare to dream?
+Five years after Nirbhaya's gang-rape and murder in Delhi on 16 December 2012 that made headlines all over the world, what does her village in eastern Uttar Pradesh look like?
+And how has it been for other women around, those who, not unlike Nirbhaya, dare to dream?

 A boy opens the door.
 The ground floor is a cowshed from where we are led up the stairs.
 Walking up, we can hear the television belting out programmes in Bhojpuri.
 There’s a cot in the living room where we are asked to wait for pradhan-ji.
 A while later, of the two men in the inner room, one comes out to meet us.